-Thanks to a homeservershow forum member keeping track of prices I ordered the Gen8 HP Microserver G1610T for under $400… of course, nobody wants to run VMWare on a Celeron so obviously the first thing to try is installing a Xeon processor.
+Thanks to a homeservershow forum member keeping track of prices I ordered the HP Gen8 Microserver 1610T … of course, nobody wants to run VMWare on a Celeron so obviously the first thing to try is installing a Xeon processor.

 Installing the Xeon E3-1230 V2 in the Microserver

-I already have a Xeon E3-1230 V2 (69W), and for most people this is a better option because it’s readily available and affordable (currently $234 at Amazon).
+I already have a Xeon E3-1230 V2 (69W), and for most people this is a better option because it’s readily available and affordable.
 I figure worse case I could disable two of the four cores to bring it down to 35W.

-I’ve never used my own thermal paste so I’m not sure if that’s the right amount, but that’s how much I did.
+I’ve never applied thermal paste, so I’m not sure if that’s the right amount, but that’s how much I did.